 Dedicated to Lord Shiva, Banteay Srei temple is one of the prime attractions of Angkor Thom.
-Built with pink coloured rocks, this temple boasts of finest stone carvings and most intricate sculptures of various Gods and Goddesses.
-Legend has it, that unlike other temples, Banteay Srei was not commissioned by a king but by a brahmin, who was the mentor of King Jayavarman V. As the local word Banteay Srei, literally translates into citadel of woman, many historians and archelogists even belive, that the temple was built by a woman.
+Built with pink colored rocks, this temple boasts of finest stone carvings and most intricate sculptures of various Gods and Goddesses.
+Legend has it, that unlike other temples, Banteay Srei was not commissioned by a king but by a brahmin, who was the mentor of King Jayavarman V. As the local word Banteay Srei, literally translates into citadel of woman, many historians, and archeologists even believe, that the temple was built by a woman.
 The three central towers, richly decorated libraries and beautiful filigree relief work on the walls and pillars, have made Banteay Srei- one of the most visited monuments of Cambodia.

 Opening hours: 7:30 am to 5:30 pm